A tropical island holiday with the fam was on the cards — would Club Med Bali deliver the perfect short getaway with kids?

 – Club Med has an app that allows you to see the resort’s schedule of activities for each day and save the things you’re interested in doing.
 I recommend downloading this before you go so you can hit the ground running.
 We got a bit distracted exploring and although this was fun, it would also have been fun to try out more of the activities!

-– There are various dress codes (optional obviously, but it’s fun to get involved) so at the very least, pack something white for the white party if you’re visiting Club Med Bali over a weekend!
+– There are various dress codes (optional obviously, but when in Rome) so at the very least, pack something white for the white party if you’re visiting Club Med Bali over a weekend!

 – This is a great place to go with a group of friends; the all-inclusive aspect really simplifies this and it was easy to request nearby rooms.